 5 Reasons I Garden

-1. Self-Sufficiency and Money-Savings~ This is why many people have a garden, and indeed it is a good one.
-With fuel and food costs soaring, and crop problems around the world, being able to produce food in your own backyard is a wise investment of time and energy.
+This is why many people have a garden, and indeed it is a good one.
+With fuel and food costs going up annually, and crop problems around the world, being able to produce food in your own backyard is a wise investment of time and energy.